Hop2full/Server-Basics/README.md

+I made this and this is not obfuscated so feel free to fork it- Jaswin
 # Server-Basics
 This plugin adds ranks, simple commands, starter kit command and many more to the server!
 You can customize it in any java editor.
 This has admin commands, ranks, server basics any admin can customize plugin and can customize the starter kit.